I grew up around here, but had a lot of life experience becoming a new incarnation of myself in NYC for 6 years. Turns

 Anything on mythology/paganism/heathenism.
 I'm just into the stories/imagery.

-Psychology, Crime fiction, Philip K. Dick, world history, nything about lucid dreaming, comics, manga, books on art.
+Psychology, Crime fiction, Philip K. Dick, world history, anything about lucid dreaming, comics, manga, books on art.

 Shows I'm really into include:

-Mozart in the Jungle, You're the Worst, Red Oaks, Goliath, Vice Principals, Scream Queens, South Park, Red Dwarf, Rake, Fargo, Silicon Valley, Cheers, True Detective, Banshee, Kaiji, Blake's 7, Lexx, Farscape, Monster, One Piece, Freaks and Geeks, Skins, An Idiot Abroad, True Blood, Twin Peaks, Curb Your Enthusiasm, Justified, Community, Orange is the New Black, Trailer Park Boys, Luther, Pushing Daisies, Weeds, Life on Mars/Ashes to Ashes saga, Doctor Who(in the original run and this one, especially when Russell T. Davies doesn't write the episode,) The Drunken Peasants Podcast, ...and Miami FUCKING Vice.
+Patriot, Schitt's Creek, Sneaky Pete, Mozart in the Jungle, You're the Worst, Red Oaks, Goliath, Vice Principals, Scream Queens, South Park, Red Dwarf, Rake, Fargo, Silicon Valley, Cheers, True Detective, Banshee, Kaiji, Blake's 7, Lexx, Farscape, Monster, One Piece, Freaks and Geeks, Skins, An Idiot Abroad, True Blood, Twin Peaks, Curb Your Enthusiasm, Justified, Community, Orange is the New Black, Orphan Black, Trailer Park Boys, Luther, Pushing Daisies, Weeds, Life on Mars/Ashes to Ashes saga, Doctor Who(in the original run and this one, especially when Russell T. Davies doesn't write the episode,) The Drunken Peasants Podcast...and Miami FUCKING Vice.
 Best show Giancarlo Esposito's ever had a role in.
 Yep.
 I said it.

 Electronic in general